ivanberezkin/secure-notes/README.md

 Focus on security.**

 ### About Project
 Application is using Spring Boot as backend with an RestAPI as endpoints.
-For security i went with Spring Security.
+For security i went with Spring Security.<br>
-Backend is following MVC pattern and is connected PostgreSQL database, for database fetching it's using Spring JPA / Hibernate.
+Backend is following MVC pattern and is connected PostgreSQL database, for database fetching it's using Spring JPA / Hibernate.<br>
-Together with Spring Security, BCrypt is used for password encoding to make it more secure, also implemented CSRF protection and Session-cookie authentication (JSESSIONID).
+Together with Spring Security, BCrypt is used for password encoding to make it more secure, also implemented CSRF protection and Session-cookie authentication (JSESSIONID).<br>
-Two roles of user (ADMIN/USER) which gives more permissions to Admin.
+Two roles of user (ADMIN/USER) which gives more permissions to Admin. <br>
-For Frontend the project uses React 19 together with Tailwind CSS to construct the site.
+For Frontend the project uses React 19 together with Tailwind CSS to construct the site. <br>
-Currently runs locally, so personal "application.properties" file is needed for database configuration.
+Currently runs locally, so personal "application.properties" file is needed for database configuration. <br>

 ### 🛠 Tech Stack